A Comprehensive Guide to HIPAA Compliance

 Protect patient data

-Now, understand what types of patient data you need to safeguard and establish the appropriate security and privacy measures.
+Now, understand what types of sensitive health data you need to safeguard and establish the appropriate security and privacy measures.

 The Privacy Rule denotes PHI as “individually identifiable health information” that is transmitted or stored by covered entities or their business associates.
 It can take any form—verbal, electronic, or paper.